Travel Vaccines and Advice for Burkina Faso

 Some visa types can be obtained on arrival.
 But, it is best to have your travel documents in-hand before entering the country.

-What is the Climate Like in Burkina Faso?
+What Is the Climate Like in Burkina Faso?

 Burkina Faso is a country with a tropical climate that has two seasons: a rainy season from May to October and a dry season from November to April.